The Most Expensive Thing in Your Business Is What You Haven't Written Down

 Not the website version.
 The real version.
 The one with the workarounds and the gut decisions and the things they’ve never articulated but do instinctively every single day.

 If you’ve read the earlier articles in this series, you know what’s happening here.
-I’m running two of the meta-prompting options at the same time — writing expert instructions from my own method, while using the conversation itself as the expert source.
+I’m running two of the meta-prompting options at the same time: writing expert instructions from my own method, while using the conversation itself as the expert source.
 The business owner is the expert.
 They just don’t have their own instructions written down yet.

 What comes out isn’t notes in a Google Doc.
-This knowledge extraction process produces a proper knowledge base — a set of structured documents, each with a clear purpose, tagged and versioned, that become the single source everything else gets built from.
+This knowledge extraction process produces a proper knowledge base: a set of structured documents, each with a clear purpose, tagged and versioned, that become the single source everything else gets built from.

-What a Knowledge Base Actually Is
+What Goes Into a Business Knowledge Base

-Customer Journey — what happens before, during, and after someone buys.
-Including the parts nobody’s thought about consciously.
+- Customer Journey: what happens before, during, and after someone buys, including the parts nobody’s thought about consciously.

-Pricing Logic — why they charge what they charge.
+- Pricing Logic: why they charge what they charge.
 The reasoning they do in their head but never explain on the website.

-FAQ & Objections — every question they get asked twice, answered the way they’d answer it in person.
+- FAQ & Objections: every question they get asked twice, answered the way they’d answer it in person.

-Brand Story — not a mission statement.
+- Brand Story: not a mission statement.
 The real story.
 Why they started, what they learned, what drives them now.

-Each document follows a standard format — purpose, expert instructions, usage notes, version history.
+Each document follows a standard format: purpose, expert instructions, usage notes, version history.
 Not because I love templates.
 Because structure is what makes a document reusable six months later, by someone who wasn’t in the room when it was created.

 These documents become the single source of truth for your entire digital presence.
 Everything else flows from them.

-A website that sounds like the owner — because it was built from their actual words.
+A website that sounds like the owner, because it was built from their actual words.
 A chatbot that answers the way they would.
 Emails in their tone.
 Content from their perspective.
-The whole point is to turn expertise into website content, social posts, and marketing assets — without it feeling like homework.
+The whole point is to turn expertise into website content, social posts, and marketing assets, without it feeling like homework.

 All from the same source.
 All sounding like the person who built the business.